blockfeed/oura-export/README.md

 # Oura Export Utility

-Simple, clean exporter for sleep and heart‑rate data from the Oura Cloud API.
+Simple exporter for sleep and heart‑rate data from the Oura Cloud API.

-This project uses the official community Python client:
+This project uses the third‑party Python client maintained at:

 https://github.com/hedgertronic/oura-ring

+Note: This is not an official Oura SDK.
+It is a community-maintained wrapper around the Oura Cloud v2 REST API.

 ---